 The accompanying consolidated financial statements have been prepared on the basis of continuity of operations, realization of assets and the satisfaction of liabilities and commitments in the ordinary course of business.
-The Company has incurred recurring losses since inception, including net losses of \$22.1 million for the six months ended June 30, 2022 and \$44.2 million for the year ended December 31, 2021.
-As of June 30, 2022, the Company had an accumulated deficit of \$464.5 million.
+The Company has incurred recurring losses since inception, including net losses of \$29.5 million for the nine months ended September 30, 2022 and \$44.2 million for the year ended December 31, 2021.
+As of September 30, 2022, the Company had an accumulated deficit of \$472.0 million.
 The Company expects to continue to generate operating losses in the foreseeable future.

-The Company believes that its existing cash, cash equivalents, and marketable securities of \$58.1 million as of June 30, 2022 in addition to the net proceeds from its debt financing in July 2022 (see Note 13), will be sufficient to fund its operations, capital expenditures, and debt service payments for at least the next 12 months following the filing of this Quarterly Report on Form 10-Q. The Company may need to seek additional funding through equity financings, debt financings or strategic alliances.
+The Company believes that its existing cash and cash equivalents of \$204.5 million as of September 30, 2022 will be sufficient to fund its operations, capital expenditures, and debt service payments for at least the next 12 months following the filing of this Quarterly Report on Form 10-Q. The Company may need to seek additional funding through equity financings, debt financings or strategic alliances.
 The Company may not be able to obtain financing on acceptable terms, or at all, and the terms of any financing may adversely affect the holdings or the rights of the Company's shareholders.
 If the Company is unable to obtain funding, the Company will be required to delay, reduce or eliminate some or all of its research and development programs, product expansion or commercialization efforts, or the Company may be unable to continue operations.

 The Company is subject to risks and uncertainties common to companies in the medical device industry and of similar size, including, but not limited to, development by competitors of new technological innovations, dependence on key personnel, protection of proprietary technology, compliance with government regulations, uncertainty of market acceptance of products, and the need to obtain additional financing to fund operations.
-Potential risks and uncertainties also include, without limitation, uncertainties regarding the duration and magnitude of the impact of the COVID-19 pandemic on the Company's business and the economy generally.
 Products currently under development will require additional research and development efforts, including additional clinical testing and regulatory approval, prior to commercialization.
 These efforts require additional capital, adequate personnel, infrastructure and extensive compliance-reporting capabilities.
 The Company's research and development may not be successfully completed, adequate protection for the Company's technology may not be obtained, the Company may not obtain necessary government regulatory approval on its expected timeline or at all, and approved products may not prove commercially viable.
 The Company operates in an environment of rapid change in technology and competition.

 The impact of the COVID-19 pandemic has been and may continue to be extensive in many aspects of society, which has resulted in and may continue to result in significant disruptions to the global economy, as well as businesses and capital markets around the world.
-Impacts to the Company's business as a result of COVID-19 have included the temporary disruption of transplant procedures at many of the organ transplant centers that purchase OCS products; customer delays or reductions in customer capital expenditures and operating budgets and the related impact on its product sales; disruptions to the Company's manufacturing operations and supply chain caused by facility closures, reductions in operating hours, staggered shifts and other social distancing efforts; labor shortages; decreased productivity and unavailability of materials or components; delays of reviews and approvals by the Food and Drug Administration ("FDA") and other health authorities; delays in the Company's clinical trial enrollment; limitations on its employees' and customers' ability to travel, and delays in product installations, trainings or shipments to and from other affected countries and within the United States.
+Continued impacts to the Company's business as a result of COVID-19 may include disruptions to the Company's manufacturing operations and supply chain; labor shortages; decreased productivity and unavailability of materials or components; limitations on its employees' and customers' ability to travel, and delays in product installations, trainings or shipments to and from other affected countries and within the United States.